Seeing Bryan Caplan's strawman attacks on feminism (isn't he just so "brave"?) and reading one of his misogynist followers reminded me of this post:

 Lukianoff and Haidt make the point that humans are antifragile - that we need to experience stress and be tested to get stronger.
 Not that everything that doesn't kill us makes us stronger, but that facing (reasonable) challenges is the only way we can grow and develop.
 "Luckily" for EK, they've had plenty of challenges (despite my best efforts).
 (We were just talking about how something that happened in 2007 had a very specific influence from then on.)

 But how can we know that there is an inherent difference in interest?
 Who makes those determinations?
 For as long as adults have complained about kids, white males have said that girls don't like math and are more concerned with "nurturing" than having a career.
-(And blacks don't care about school or are "natural athletes," etc. And not just from ignorant rednecks - Nobel laureates, too, like James Watson.)
+(And blacks don't care about school or are "natural athletes," etc. And you don't just get that from ignorant rednecks - Nobel laureates, too, like James Watson.)

 I'm not a "blank-slater" - I don't think that every human is conceived and born with equal potential in all areas.
 It is theoretically possible that Larry Summers is factually correct that boys have a greater standard deviation in math ability (see this for more discussion; see this for a counterpoint).
 But my question is: how can we know?
 People treat a baby - a baby - differently if that baby is dressed in pink vs blue.
 The same baby!